 Early Intervention Services (EIS)

 will identify and locate high risk individuals in order to test them for HIV in the targeted grant areas which include Hartford, Tolland and Middlesex Counties.
-The Early Intervention Specialists will provide individual counseling for those persons that test positive for HIV and refer them to HIV medical care and appropriate support services.
+The Early Intervention Specialists will provide individual counseling for those persons that test positive for HIV and link them to HIV medical care and appropriate support services.
 This program will also educate on the prevention of HIV as well as provide educational sessions that will help individuals understand and navigate through the HIV system of care.

 Spanish cooking items for example: